keras-team/governance/rfcs/20190729-keras-preprocessing.md

         resize: Tuple of int (height, width).
 Dimensions to resize images to.
         preprocessing_function: function that will be applied on each input.
+            The function will run before the image is resized and augmented.
+            The function should take one argument:
+            one image (array/tensor with rank 3),
+            and should output an  array/tensor with the same shape.
+        postprocessing_function: function that will be applied on each input.
             The function will run after the image is resized and augmented.
-            The function should take one argument:
-            one image (Numpy tensor with rank 3), and should output a Numpy tensor with the same shape.
         data_format: Image data format,
             either "channels_first" or "channels_last".
             "channels_last" mode means that the images should have shape